-Another indication that the placement of focus particles follows from the interaction between general constraints on word order, rather than being determined by issues of scope and interpretation, is the observation that the same preferences that occur with focus adverbs also occur with correlative conjunctions (on the properties of the latter in Dutch, cf. e.g. Neijt 1979; Hendriks 2004).
+Another indication that the placement of focus particles follows from the interaction between general constraints on word order, rather than being determined by issues of scope and interpretation, is the observation that the same preferences that occur with focus adverbs also occur with correlative conjunctions (on the properties of the latter in Dutch, cf., e.g., Hendriks, 2004; Neijt, 1979).
 Correlative conjunctions such as Dutch zowel 'both' (which appears in the fixed combination zowel-als 'both-and') introduce the first conjunct of a coordinate structure headed by als.
 However, zowel sometimes shows a tendency to precede rather than follow a preposition, even if this results in the coordination of unlike categories (such as the PP boven Groot-Brittannië and the DP de Verenigde Staten in (26) below, taken from the Eindhoven corpus):

-(26) Zowel boven Groot-Brittannië als de Verenigde Staten sprong u met both above Great-Brittain and the United States jumped you with een parachute uit een vliegtuig.
+(26) Zowel boven Groot-Brittannië als de Verenigde Staten sprong u both above Great.Britain and the United States jumped you met een parachute uit een vliegtuig.

-a parachute out a plane
+with a parachute out a plane

-'Both above Great-Brittain and above the United States you jumped from a plane with a parachute.'
+'Both above Great Britain and above the United States you jumped from a plane with a parachute.'